MicrosoftDocs/quantum-docs/articles/bulk-add-users-to-a-workspace.md

 1. On the **Bulk import group** pane, select **Download** to get a valid CSV template.

 1. Open the CSV template and add a line for each user you want to invite to the group.
-Copy and paste their User Principal Names from the CSV that you downloaded in step 1.
+Copy and paste your users' User Principal Names from the CSV that you downloaded in step 1.
+The third row provides an example value.
+You must remove the example row and replace it with your own entry.

     :::image type="content" source="media/bulk-invite-users-CSV-user-principal-names.png" alt-text="Screen shot showing the group import members template CSV.":::